sreeven/Bootcamp/pandas-challenge/README.md

 Knowing these factors can help the company market those items better to certain audiences and increase the game's revenue.

-Skills Showcased: [Python, Data Cleaning]
+Skills Showcased: [Python, Pandas, Data Cleaning]